 Students in the Systems Technology curricula will enroll in this course which consists of an individual thesis or a group project involving several students and faculty.
-Upper Division or Graduate Courses

 EW 3020 Electronic Warfare Computer Applications (3-2).

 Application of digital and analog techniques to the recording, processing, display, and interpretation of electronic warfare signals and data.
 The computer is applied to the solution of electronic warfare problems such as signal identification.
 PREREQUISITES: EE 2810, CS 3510, or CS 3230; EE 4484.